nopri/onlinestore-multi/README.txt

 - Change into root directory of source code:
   $ cd onlinestore-multi

-- Create new MySQL database, restore from dump file, set admin password:
+- Create new MySQL database and restore from dump file:
   $ mysql -u root -p
   mysql> create database onlinestore;
   mysql> grant all privileges on onlinestore.* to onlinestore@localhost identified by 'onlinestore_password';